milovincent/tellbot/USAGE.md

     [person to *group, 5s ago] yet another message !reply-all another reply

-### !tgroup
+### !tgroup and !tungroup

     !tgroup [--ping] *<group> [<user-list>]
+    !tungroup [--ping] *<group> <user-list>

-Update the given `group` with the result of building [`user-list`](#user-lists) basing upon it.
+`!tgroup`: Update the given `group` with the result of building [`user-list`](#user-lists) basing upon it.
 If `user-list` is empty, the members of the group are displayed without mutating it.

+`!tungroup`: Remove all members of `user-list` (starting with an empty set) from the group.
+Note that the `user-list` must be nonempty; otherwise, the command has no effect.

 Unless `--ping` is passed, user names are not @-mentioned to avoid unnecessary alerting.

 **Examples**